Puppet Master vs Demonic Toys

-Puppet Master vs. Demonic Toys is a 2004 American comedy horror television film based on characters by Charles Band and Kenneth J. Hall (Puppet Master) and David S. Goyer (Demonic Toys).
+Puppet Master vs Demonic Toys is a 2004 American comedy horror television film based on characters by Charles Band and Kenneth J. Hall (Puppet Master) and David S. Goyer (Demonic Toys).
 The film is directed by Ted Nicolaou and written by C. Courtney Joyner.

 The film stars Corey Feldman as the great-grandnephew of André Toulon and Vanessa Angel as the head of a toy factory who plans to dominate the world using its latest line of holiday toys.
 It aired on December 18, 2004, on Sci Fi.

-The movie is a follow-up to 1993's, Dollman vs. Demonic Toys and loosely a follow-up to Puppet Master: The Legacy.
+The film is a follow-up to 1993's Dollman vs. Demonic Toys and loosely a follow-up to Puppet Master: The Legacy.
 It was later followed by 2010's Puppet Master: Axis of Evil.

 Plot

-Robert Toulon, the great-grandnephew of André Toulon and his daughter, Alexandra have come into possession of the puppets and manage to bring them to life on Christmas Eve.
+Robert Toulon, the great-grandnephew of André Toulon and his daughter, Alexandra, have come into possession of the puppets and manage to bring them to life on Christmas Eve.
 Their success is noted by an evil toy manufacturer, Erica Sharpe, who is in possession of the demonic toys, but wants the puppets as the toys are not loyal to her.
-The Demonic toys are being impatient with Erica since they want to commit some murders.
+The demonic toys are impatient with Erica since they want to commit some murders.
 An initial attempt to steal the puppets is unsuccessful and only damages them with fire.
 Robert repairs them with new parts and weapons.

-Unhappy, Erica summons the demon, Bael in order to fulfill her plans of using many demonic toys to cause mass murder and gain control of the puppets.
+Unhappy, Erica summons the demon Bael in order to fulfill her plans of using many demonic toys to cause mass murder and gain control of the puppets.
 The demon agrees, but only if she brings him Alexandra.
 She succeeds in kidnapping the girl, making it necessary for Robert to come to her rescue with the aid of a police sergeant, Jessica Russell and the puppets.
 The group is able to overwhelm and destroy the toys, as well as rescue Alexandra.
 Since Erica was unable to keep her end of the deal, Bael takes her to hell without fulfilling her evil plans.
 As the human and puppet survivors go off to enjoy Christmas Day, Baby Oopsie Daisy is shown to have survived.
 Baby Oopsie Daisy tells everyone Merry Christmas.